yemisprojects/eks-infra/README.md

 ```

 ## Verify Jenkins access
 Jenkins should be setup to be scalable and highly available but a single instance is used here for simplicity.
 Review the [documentation](https://www.jenkins.io/doc/book/scaling/architecting-for-scale/) for more information if needed.
-Goto the __http://x.x.x.x:8080__ where `x.x.x.x` is the public IP
+Goto the `http://x.x.x.x:8080` where _x.x.x.x_ is it EC2 public IP.
+Configuring Jenkins is detailed extensively in the [eks-app](https://github.com/yemisprojects/eks-app) repo.

 ## How to access Grafanna
 An AWS load balancer controller was installed and used to expose the grafana service using the domain name you provided earlier.
 Go to your browser, provide the domain name and login with the default credentials below.
+Also ensure a CNAME record has been added in your domain to complete access.
+Instructions for AWS Route53 is found [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html).

 ```
 Username: admin
 Password: prom-operator
 ```

-You can import a Kubernetes Dashboard using this ID: `1860`
+You can [import](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard) a Kubernetes Cluster Dashboard using this ID: `1860`

 ## How to access ArgoCD UI
 You can use port forwarding to [access ArgoCD UI](https://argo-cd.readthedocs.io/en/stable/getting_started/#3-access-the-argo-cd-api-server) for initial configuration